echasnovski/comperank/README.md

 All functions in `comperank` expect competition results in one of the formats from `comperes` package.
 That is either **long** or **wide** format.

 **Long format** is the most abstract way of presenting competition results.
-Basically, it is a data frame (or tibble) with columns `game` (game identifier), `player` (player identifier) and `score` where each row represents the score of particular player in particular game.
+Basically, it is a data frame (or tibble) with columns `game` (game identifier), `player` (player identifier) and `score` where *each row represents the score of particular player in particular game*.
 One game can consist from **variable** number of players which makes this format more usable.
 Inside a game all players are treated equally.

 Programmatically long format is represented with `longcr` S3 class which should be created with `as_longcr()` function from `comperes`.